 With this itinerary, you’ll see the most impressive Paris landmarks, admire priceless works of art, explore charming neighbourhoods – and, of course, eat delicious French cuisine.
 I’ll also show you a few places that are off the beaten path.

-Read on for all the information and inspiration you need to book the perfect trip to Paris.
+Read on for all the information and inspiration you need to book the perfect Paris itinerary.

 Disclosure: This article contains affiliate links.
 These are links to products or experiences I recommend and if you were to buy something after clicking on them, I might earn a small commission at no extra cost to you.
 Any earnings go towards the upkeep of this blog, which I appreciate.